Never Gonna Happen

 "Never Gonna Happen" is a single by American pop music singer and songwriter Colette Carr.
 The song was written by Carr, Martin Kierszenbaum, and Fernando Garibay.
 It was produced by Garibay and Cherry Cherry Boom Boom.
 It was released on March 5, 2013, as the fifth single from her debut album, Skitszo.
 The official music video was released on April 5, 2013.
-It became Carr's most successful song so far.
+It became Carr's most successful song.

 Composition

 "Never Gonna Happen" was written by Carr, Cherry Cherry Boom Boom and Fernando Garibay.
 Garibay and Kierszenbaum also produced the song along with many other songs on Carr's debut album.

 "Never Gonna Happen" is an up-tempo pop rap and dance-pop song.
 Carr said that this song talks about being in a [bad] relationship.
 She stated the line 'Seems to always end up to be the same, no matter whose fault I take the blame' means "that when your in an argument and you know the other one is wrong you take the blame so you can move on".